sbodmer/JWorldWindEarth/README.md

 - A WorldWind layer instance class returned by the plugin instance

 ### Plugin factory
-Your factory class must implement the tiny rcp framework factory
+Your factory class must implement the tinyrcp framework factory

     org.tinyrcp.PluginFactory